Joellekjx/fypproject/trial-react-big-calendar/README.md

 ## Issues that needs to be fixed:
 1. Comment box: axios or pull in server like express & socket.io?
 2. How to 'focus' when you click on an event?
 Look at alternatives to history.push else Link?
 Alternatively look at createRef mapped -- else you might want to remove "Hash Link" in yr dependencies
+3. Top bar of weekly report table must be able to stay at the top and not disappear as you scroll
+4. Meetings page
+5. Main calendar "paper" view